bergesinstitute/graf-method/book-1-unit-4.md

 8. There is a table in the kitchen.
 9. My chair is red.
 10. My bathroom is small.
-11. My father’s kitchen is very large.
+11. My father's kitchen is very large.
-12. John’s table is blue.
+12. John's table is blue.
 13. There is a small bedroom in my apartment.
-14. There are two bathrooms in my sister’s house.
+14. There are two bathrooms in my sister's house.
-15. My brother’s kitchen is red.
+15. My brother's kitchen is red.
 16. My house has a very large living room and a very small kitchen.
 17. My kitchen does not have a door, but my kitchen has a window.